 Skills and Abilities Interns Are Expected to Have / Develop / Improve

 - Understanding of project subject matter, including strengths & weaknesses of current systems, and how the subject relates to and contributes to sustainability

 - Effective oral communication in professional & community settings

 - Effective written communication (reports, website pages, and perhaps some blog posts)

-- Use of Excel (or a similar program) to develop spreadsheets designed to simplify and facilitate analytical & assessment projects by students & teachers
+- Use of Excel (or a similar program) to develop complex spreadsheets designed to analyze findings

-Qualifications: Strong desire to improve children’s education with regard to food, climate, social justice, and sustainability; strong written and oral communication skills; attention to detail; ability to work well independently & as part of a team.
+Qualifications: Strong desire to improve policy & education with regard to climate, public health, social justice, and other facets of sustainability; strong written and oral communication skills; attention to detail; ability to work well independently & as part of a team.